hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 thanks that was going to be my next step

 [16:17:10](#L0xHDaYgC70GFKkPZr-TVGSiA5BKpujiXvjhcFfNuuo) <htq2222>:
-no short cuts for me then - need to learn Parse Ì†ΩÌ∏Ö
+no short cuts for me then - need to learn Parse üòÖ

 [16:18:19](#-g-ZK8BJ8lucpCvGikaBRNVeo9tFKm4DYbc80Dr-5K0) <hiiamboris>:
 (: